 Our third-party contractors are responsible for procuring almost all of the raw materials used in our project developments.
 Our construction contracts typically provide for fixed or capped payments, but the payments are subject to changes in government-suggested steel prices.
 The increase in steel prices could result in an increase in our construction cost.
-In 2007, for instance, the average price of steel increased approximately 26%, which in turn increased our cost.
-In addition, the increases in the price of raw materials, such as cement, concrete blocks and bricks, in the long run could be passed on to us by our contractors, which will increase our construction cost.
-The price of raw materials may also increase due to their increased demand resulting from the rebuilding efforts following the earthquake that struck Sichuan Province in May 2008.
-Any such cost increase could reduce our earnings to the extent we are unable to pass these increased costs to our customers.
+In 2008, for instance, the average price of steel increased approximately 28% from January to August, and then dropped 36% from August to December.
+However, in the event that the price of any raw materials, including cement, concrete blocks and bricks increases in the future, such increase could be passed on to us by our contractors, and our construction costs would increase accordingly.
+Any input cost increase could reduce our earnings to the extent we are unable to pass these increased costs to our customers.